ChicoState/archenemy/README.md

 ### Configuration

-- Local development:
-    - You don't need any configuration!
-I did my best to make everything work out of box

-- Production:
-    - Dm me (WERDXZ) on discord for a copy of environment variable, put it at root directory (it should be `Secrets.toml`)
+- Dm me (WERDXZ) on discord for a copy of environment variable, put it at root directory (it should be `Secrets.toml`) (Only needed if you want bucket access).
+- Else, just create an empty `Secrets.toml` file.

 ### Running with Docker Compose